Graduation Process

 8. When will the graduate certificate be issued and how will I receive it?

-Award certificates and e-certificates become available after the respective degree conferment dates.
-Graduation certificates are normally issued about a month after the respective degree conferment dates.
-However, the University has made arrangements to advance the collection of graduation certificates.
-For example, students whose degrees are conferred on 31 July 2025 can tentatively collect their certificates from 8 August 2025 onwards.
-Graduates interested in using the e-certificate service should visit the e-Certification System website.
-An email detailing certificate collection arrangements will be sent to respective graduates, and the announcement will also be posted on the GSO's website under General Announcements.
+Award certificates and e-certificates will only be available after the respective degree conferment dates.
+The University has made arrangements to advance the collection of graduation certificates.
+For certificates dated 31 March, 31 July, and 15 October, students may collect their hardcopy award certificates in person from the Graduate School starting six working days after the respective certificate date.
+For certificates dated 15 November, collection will begin on the earliest available working day.
+Electronic certificates will normally be available in the e-Certification System two working days before the hardcopy certificates are ready for collection, but not earlier than the certificate date.
+An email detailing certificate collection arrangements will be sent to respective graduates, and the announcement will also be posted on the GSO's website under Announcements.

-10. How to get my Alumni ID so that I can gain access to MyCUHK?
+10. How do I obtain my Alumni ID to access MyCUHK?

-@Link Alumni Email and OneDrive Cloud Storage Services
+Application procedure for @Link Alumni Email and OneDrive Cloud Storage Services:

 11. Can I choose to collect my award certificate later?